web3-engineer/web3-engineer/README.md

 🧙‍♂️ I am a fellow magician with great experience with ethereum, where i worked for 2 years.

-💬 Contact me for Layer 2, scalability, privacy, and other simple or advanced EVM stuff.
+💬 Contact me for Layer 2, ZK, scalability and other simple or advanced EVM stuff.

-Pretty active in the Solana, Polkador and other blockchains Best Regards
+Pretty active in the Solana, Polkadot and other blockchains Best Regards